nodejs/Release/README.md

 New even-numbered versions (e.g. v6, v8, v10, etc) are cut in April.
 New
 odd-numbered versions (e.g. v5, v7, v9) are cut in October.

-In co-ordination with a new *odd-numbered* major release being cut, the previous *even-numbered* major version will transition to the Long Term Support plan.
+In coordination with a new *odd-numbered* major release being cut, the previous *even-numbered* major version will transition to the Long Term Support plan.
 The transition to Long Term Support can happen either before or after the new major version is cut in a Semver-Minor release following